hoaiphamthi/NPG-for-composite-models/README.txt

-This is the instruction file for the code of paper "COMPOSITE OPTIMIZATION MODELS VIA PROXIMAL GRADIENT METHOD WITH ENHANCED ADAPTIVE STEPSIZES" by Pham Thi Hoai and Nguyen Pham Duy Thai
+This is the instruction file for the code of paper "COMPOSITE OPTIMIZATION MODELS VIA PROXIMAL GRADIENT METHOD WITH A NOVEL ENHANCED ADAPTIVE STEPSIZE" by Pham Thi Hoai and Nguyen Pham Duy Thai

 - There're five python files named by corresponding tested instances.
 - The "run_experiment.py" file is designed to run many problems, sizes, random datasets all at once.